 115.218 (a).
-The agency indicated in their response to the PAQ that the agency has not acquired a new facility or made a substantial expansion or modification to existing facilities since 8/20/2012, or since the last PREA audit, whichever is later.
-Upon discussion with the PREA Coordinator, in addition to observations during the site review, since their last PREA audit the facility has not undergone any construction.
+The agency indicated in their response to the PAQ that the agency has acquired a new facility or made a substantial expansion or modification to existing facilities since 8/20/2012, or since the last PREA audit, whichever is later.
+Upon discussion with the PREA Coordinator, in addition to observations during the site review, since their last PREA audit the Scranton Pavilion Facility has undergone construction.
+The facility has installed a commercial kitchen on the first floor.
 The PREA Coordinator understood when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency shall consider the effect of the design, acquisition, expansion, or modification upon the agency's ability to protect residents from sexual abuse.
 The agency head indicated that the agency works consistently to consider safety and privacy needs of residents, while ensuring direct lines of sight and using tools, like mirrors, windows, and cameras, to assist with supervision.